mantamatt/k8s/README.md

     sudo swapoff -a

+Install KUBE software

+    sudo yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes sudo systemctl enable --now kubelet

-Now kubelet will be restarting because kubeadm hasn't told it what to do.
+Note that kubelet will be restarting at this point because kubeadm hasn't told it what to do.